 Consulting is a domain marked with many prejudices, also concerning female consultants and their working conditions.
 We asked our female coaches what they have to say about the five most common convictions.
 Are they myths or are they true?

-Consulting Is an "Old Boys Club"
+Is Consulting an "Old Boys Club"?

 Historically, management consulting was a domain dominated by rich white men – as most businesses were, due to the historical circumstances.
 Women and other minorities were prevented to succeed and enter this industry.
 How is it like today?

-One of the most common concerns amongst women when considering a future in management consulting is their belief that they will have to choose family or a successful career, and that they cannot have both.
+One of the most common concerns amongst women when considering a future in management consulting is their belief that they will have to choose a family or a successful career, and that they cannot have both.
 Oftentimes, young women are not willing to give up one or the other and hesitate to make a career move into consulting.

 A similar number of male and female graduates are typically accepted for entry-level positions.
 However, the higher the level, the lower the percentage of female consultants gets.
 Why is that?